Blaizzy/mlx-embeddings/docs/Manpage.md

     If set, Homebrew will tweak behaviour to be more relevant for Homebrew developers (active or budding), e.g. turning warnings into errors.

+  * `HOMEBREW_DISPLAY`:
+    If set, Homebrew will use this X11 display when opening a page in a browser, for example with `brew home`.
+Primarily useful on Linux.

+    *Default:* the value of the user's `DISPLAY` environment variable.

   * `HOMEBREW_EDITOR`:
     If set, Homebrew will use this editor when editing a single formula, or several formulae in the same directory.